 - Salt and pepper to taste

-- Take the sausages out of their casings.
-I lightly slice the sausages length-wise with a sharp knife to make a slit in the casings, and then it's really easy to get them out.
-I then use my fingers to break the meat into bite-size pieces and add them to the Instant Pot as I go.
-Press the sauté button and cook the sausages and bacon until they're crispy and browned.
+- Take the sausage meat out of its casings (I make a cut in the casings then use my fingers to break the meat into bite-size pieces) and add it to the Instant Pot as you go along.
+Cook until the sausages and bacon are crispy and browned.

-- When the sausages and bacon are nicely browned and crispy, add in your chicken stock and water.
+- When the sausages and bacon are nicely browned and crispy, stir in the garlic and onion and cook for about a minute.

-- Give the soup and stir and close the Instant Pot's lid.
+- Give the soup a stir and close the Instant Pot's lid.
 Make sure the valve is set to "sealing".

-- Cook for 8 minutes on high pressure.
+- Press the "manual" button and set the timer for 8 minutes on high pressure.
 The Instant Pot will take about 10 minutes or so to come up to pressure.

-- Carefully do a quick pressure release and take off the lid.
+- One the countdown has finished, carefully do a quick pressure release (it can splatter) and take off the lid.

 - Add the cream and kale.
 Close the lid again and let the soup sit for another 5 minutes or so until the kale wilts (keep the Instant Pot off or on "keep warm").